yast/yast-installation/doc/system-role-handlers.md

 # System Role Handlers

-This is a mechanism that allows to execute specific code depending on the system role selected during the installation which was introduced in version 3.1.217.20.
+This is a mechanism that allows to execute specific code depending on the system role selected during the installation which was introduced in version 3.2.21 (originally in 3.1.217.20 in the `SLE-12-SP2-CASP` branch).

 If you prefer, you could think of them as *hooks for system roles*.